eisa-hussain/Active-Directory-Environment/README.md

 ## Overview

-To simulate a real-world Active Directory environment, I attempted this lab to walk through the essentials of setting up and configuring a Windows-based network.
+To simulate a real-world Active Directory environment, I attempted this project to walk through the essentials of setting up and configuring a Windows-based network.
 By using Oracle's VirtualBox, I've created a simulated environment comprised of two virtual machines.
 One machine runs Windows Server 2019, acting as the Domain Controller, and the other machine runs Windows 10 to emulate a client experience.

 ## Objectives

 ![overviewoflab](https://github.com/eisa-hussain/Active-Directory-Environment/assets/88050325/4ef2670e-9f2f-42ec-81d1-6dd147a0e997)

-During this lab, I:
+During this project, I:

 - Set up Active Directory Domain Services from scratch.
 - Created a dedicated Domain Admin account, ensuring security and control.